Skip to content

 Short answers, pulled from the story.

-What was the capital city and population of the Italian Republic (Napoleonic)?
+What territory and population did the Italian Republic cover?

-When did the Italian Republic (Napoleonic) end and what replaced it?
+Why did the Italian Republic end and what replaced it?

-Napoleon assumed the title of Emperor of the French in 1805 causing the Italian Republic to transform into the Kingdom of Italy.
-This transition marked the end of the republican experiment in northern Italy while Napoleon became king and his stepson Eugène de Beauharnais served as viceroy.
+The Italian Republic ended in 1805 when Napoleon assumed the title of Emperor of the French.
+It was transformed into the Kingdom of Italy, with Napoleon as king and his stepson Eugène de Beauharnais as viceroy.